 Lopyanko's products diversification from silk cocoons include:

-- Raw Silk – main production output is organic raw silk.
-Textile Industry is the main consumer of this product.
+- Raw Silk – main production output is organic raw silk

 - Food Supplement – made on the basis of pupae, 96% pure protein along with other natural substances that help to support the activity of the gastrointestinal tract and serve as an antioxidant and regulator of many vital processes for the human body.

 This good practice is also featured on the circulary.eu platform

 The project combines sustainability, natural preservation and economic development goals.
 Its model is proposed to encourage agroforestry, family farming and industrial symbiosis (by supplying the feed and cosmetic industry) in the Danube Region.

 Women in the rural areas are a valuable resource in this project: they are highly experienced in the sericulture activities and retain the history, knowledge and experience of raw silk production.